 - cut back on salt

-- choose heart-healthy diet including fresh fruits, fresh veggies, whole grains and low fat dairy
+- start a heart-healthy diet that includes fresh fruits, veggies, whole grains, and low-fat dairy products

 - limit alcohol consumption